nus-mtp/another-cs-study-planner/CONTRIBUTING.md

 ## Other Queries

-If you have any other queries on how to contribute to our project, you may contact us directly on GitHub, or drop us a mail at `nus-dot-csmodify-at-gmail-dot-com`.
+If you have any other queries on how to contribute to our project, you may contact us directly on GitHub, or drop us a mail at `tayguoqiang1993-at-gmail-dot-com`.